 \section{Related Work}

-The understanding of color names has long been a concern of psycholinguistics and anthropology \parencite{berlin1969basic,heider1972universals,HEIDER1972337,mylonas2015use}.
-It is thus no surprise that there should be a corresponds field of research in natural language processing.
+The understanding of color names has long been a concern of psycholinguistics and anthropologists \parencite{berlin1969basic,heider1972universals,HEIDER1972337,mylonas2015use}.
+It is thus no surprise that there should be a corresponding field of research in natural language processing.

 The earliest works revolve around explicit color dictionaries.
-This includes the ISCC-NBS color system \parencite{kelly1955iscc} of 26 words, including modifiers, that are composed according to a context free grammar such that phrases are mapped to single points in the color-space; and the simpler, non-compositional, 11 basic colors of \textcite{berlin1969basic}.
-Works including \textcite{Berk:1982:HFS:358589.358606,conway1992experimental,ele1994computational, mojsilovic2005computational, menegaz2007discrete,van2009learning} which propose methods for the automatic mapping of colors to and from these small manually defined sets of colors.
-We note that \textcite{menegaz2007discrete,van2009learning} both propose systems that discretize the color-space, though to a much courser level than we consider in this work.
+This includes the ISCC-NBS color system \parencite{kelly1955iscc} of 26 words, that are composed according to a context free grammar, such that phrases are mapped to single points in the color-space; and the simpler, non-compositional, 11 basic colors of \textcite{berlin1969basic}.
+Works including \textcite{Berk:1982:HFS:358589.358606,conway1992experimental,ele1994computational, mojsilovic2005computational, menegaz2007discrete,van2009learning} propose methods for the automatic mapping of colors to and from these small manually defined sets of color names.
+We note that \textcite{menegaz2007discrete,van2009learning} both propose systems that discretize the color-space, though to a much coarser level than we consider in this work.

-More recent works, including the work presented here, function with much larger number of colors, larger vocabularies, and larger pools of respondents.
-In particular making uses of the large Munroe dataset \textcite{Munroe2010XKCDdataset}, as we do here.
-This allows a data driven approach towards the modelling.
+The large Munroe dataset \parencite{Munroe2010XKCDdataset}, has allowed a data driven approach to natural language color problems.
+In-contrast to earlier manually defined color dictionaries, it has a large number of colors, a non-trivial vocabulary, and is sourced from a survey of hundreds of thousands of respondents.
+Full details on this dataset can be found in \Cref{sec:full-task}.
+The availability of a large color corpus has allowed machine learning based methods to be used in recent works including \textcite{mcmahan2015bayesian,meomcmahanstone:color,2016arXiv160603821M,acl2018WinnLighter} and this article.

+\textcite{mcmahan2015bayesian} and \textcite{meomcmahanstone:color} present a Bayesian method for color estimation and color naming.
+Their work primarily focuses on mapping from colors to to their exact names, the reverse of our task.
+While their method is reversible: to go from exact color names to probabilities, they do not present any evaluations of this.
+These works are based on defining fuzzy rectangular distributions in the color-space to cover the distribution estimated from the data, which are used in a Bayesian system to non-compositionally determine the color name.
+This work focuses only on exact color names, where as later works consider the sequential nature of multi-word color names.